hygull/xls-to-json/README.md

 ```

-Apart from that node related commands are same so you need to worry, lets move on.
+Apart from that node related commands are same so you need not to worry, lets move on.

 # Steps